scris/scristask/README.md

 One to-do list app that clean up tasks automatically every day.

 - Sync from device to device.
-- Your data is on Airtable server, and your api key is storaged on your device, they're both secure.
+- Your data is on Leancloud server, it's secure.
 - Can be directly run from files (no need for localhost environment)
 - Well-designed (Some CSS is from a codepen project)
 - Made by Scris Game Studio